-The research reported herein was pursuant to a grant from the U.S. Social Security Administration (SSA) funded as part of the Retirement Research Consortium (RRC).
-The findings and conclusions expressed are solely those of the authors and do not represent the views of SSA, any agency of the Federal Government or the RRC.
+Michelle Dion is an assistant professor at the Georgia Institute of Technology.
+Andrew Roberts is an assistant professor of political science and Faculty Fellow for the Institute for Policy Research at Northwestern University.
+The research reported herein was pursuant to a Sandell grant from the U.S. Social Security Administration (SSA) funded as part of the Retirement Research Consortium (RRC).
+The findings and conclusions expressed are solely those of the authors and do not represent the views of SSA, any agency of the Federal Government, the RRC, the Georgia Institute of Technology, Northwestern University, or Boston College.